 An important element of our revitalization efforts is our Home Purchase Plus down-payment assistance program.
 Down-payment assistance is available for low-income families/individuals through the Provo City Redevelopment Agency.
 View the information below or contact the Provo City Redevelopment Agency at (801) 852-6160.
 Download the application here.
 If you are a lender, the underwriting criteria can be found here.
 If you are buying in a Utah County city other than Provo, go to the Loan-to-Own Program.

-Down-payment assistance of up to $10,000 based on need (determined by HUD formula).
+Down-payment assistance of up to 20% of the purchase price or $40,000, whichever is less, based on need if your mid credit score is 700 or higher, and up to $25,000 if your mid credit score is 650-699 (determined by HUD formula).
 Loan may be used for down payment and/or closing costs.
+Funds cannot be used for gap financing.

 You must be able to put down $1,000 of your own money.